 What is OneLife?

 The ID information is accessed by using a smartphone to scan the ID products which all include a personal laser engraved QR code.
-The products include ID bands, dog tags, key fobs and jewellery and can be worn by the customer or attached to anything important including valuables, kids and pets.
-All products using the laser marking process.
+The products include ID bands, dog tags, key fobs and jewellery and can be worn by the customer, or attached to anything important including valuables, kids and pets, using the laser marking process.

 What is a QR code?